fcrozatier/choco-ui/src/docs/mixins/togglable/+togglable.md

 # Togglable

 The `Togglable` mixin gives classes the ability to toggle a set of properties on specific events.
-You can think of it as a generalization of what a toggle button is.

 ---

 ## Example: Clickable

 Let's implement an improved button that toggles a `data-active` attribute on when clicked, and off as soon as either the click is released or the pointer leaves the target element.
-We could implement such a mixin as follows:
+We could implement such a headless component from the `Togglable` mixin as follows:

 <Highlighter file="./clickable.svelte.ts" />

-`Clickable` decorates the `superclass` by applying the `Togglable` mixin, and configures it in the `constructor` by calling it's `initTogglable` function.
+We only have to apply the `Togglable` mixin and configures it in the `constructor` by calling it's `initTogglable` function.

 The `initTogglable` takes a few parameters:
 - `initial` is a record of booleanish attributes that will be toggled on the element